addu390/addu390.github.io/_posts/2024-07-17-graph-traversal.md

 <p>This can be prevented by: searching the entire queue (increasing time complexity), using another hashtable to track enqueued nodes (increasing space complexity), or slightly optimized with tail checks.</p>

 <h3>3.
 Conclusion</h3>
 <p>Both Breadth-First Search (BFS) and Depth-First Search (DFS) have a lot of applications and come up way too often when dealing with graphs.</p><p>BFS is the first that pops up when finding the shortest path in an unweighted graph.
-DFS has tons of use-cases too.
-Be it computing a graph's minimum spanning tree, detecting cycles in a graph, checking if a graph is bipartite, finding bridges, articulation points, strongly connected components, topologically sorting a graph, and many more.
+DFS has tons of use-cases—be it computing a graph's minimum spanning tree, detecting cycles in a graph, checking if a graph is bipartite, finding bridges, articulation points, strongly connected components, topologically sorting a graph, and many more.
 BFS and DFS can often be used interchangeably.</p>

 <h3>4.
 References</h3>
 <pre style="max-height: 180px"><code>[1] Wikipedia contributors, "Depth-first search," Wikipedia, The Free Encyclopedia.
 [Online].
 Available: https://en.wikipedia.org/wiki/Depth-first_search.